-Absolute/global maximum/minimum extreme value local maximum/minimum critical number increasing/decreasing inflection point marginal cost, even/odd function antiderivative position/velocity/acceleration
+Global maximum/minimum value. extreme value local maximum/minimum critical number increasing/decreasing concave up/down inflection point marginal cost, even/odd function antiderivative position/velocity/acceleration

 Theory to know: Below are the theorems you should know with brief summaries of them, be sure to learn the actual statement from the book.
-Also try to know some examples of how the theorems can fail when the hypotheses do not hold, for example why does the MVT require continuous function on a closed interval.
+Also try to know some examples of how the theorems can fail when the hypotheses do not hold, for example why does the MVT require continuous function on a closed interval?
+You should be able to state the theorems precisely, the descriptions below are informal.

 - Extreme value theorem: Says that continuous functions on closed intervals attain an absolute max and min value inside the interval. - Fermat's Theorem: local extrema occur at critical numbers. - Mean value theorem: For a continuous function on a closed interval which is differentiable there is some point c in (a,b) with f'(c) equal to the average rate of change of f over the interval.
-Be sure to understand this theorem graphically as well (e.g. p.285 figure 3,4) - Rolle's theorem: special case of MVT when f(a)=f(b)=0. - Corollaries to MVT on p.
+Be sure to understand this theorem graphically as well (e.g. p.289 figure 3,4) - Rolle's theorem: special case of MVT when f(a)=f(b)=0. - Corollaries to MVT on p.
 284: If f'(x)=0 on an interval I then the function is constant on I. Thus two functions with the same derivative on I differ only be a constant on I. - L'Hospital's rule: Be able to do all the various indeterminate forms. - Newton's Method